 - The importance of learning and development is recognised and celebrated – Recognition

 - Standards of learning and development are reviewed and continuously improved – Monitoring and Performance Management

-The CWVYS Quality Mark will be awarded to organisations which satisfy the Quality Statements in the Assessment Framework.
-By completing a self assessment form and providing the satisfactory evidence to an independent assessor, organisations will be awarded the Quality Mark.
+The CWVYS Quality Mark was awarded to organisations which satisfied the Quality Statements in the Assessment Framework.
+By completing a self assessment form and providing the satisfactory evidence to an independent assessor, organisations were be awarded the Quality Mark.